jeffgodwyll/jeffgodwyll.com/pages/posts/2015/chromoting.md

 First, you should have the [Chrome Remote Desktop App from the webstore](https://chrome.google.com/webstore/detail/chrome-remote-desktop/gbchcmhmhahfdphkhkmpfmihenigjmpp?hl=en) enabled on each of your computers.

-Or if you'll be accessing your computers from an android device, you'll need to install the [Chrome Remote Desktop Android App](https://play.google.com/store/apps/details?id=com.google.chromeremotedesktop)
+Also if you'll be accessing your computers from an android device, you'll need to install the [Chrome Remote Desktop Android App](https://play.google.com/store/apps/details?id=com.google.chromeremotedesktop)
 , open the app and select any of your online computers to start chromoting.
 It's that easy :) although you first need to make sure your computers are ready.
 The